DahaoTang/latex-templates/README.md

 ├── slides
 │   ├── casual      # a deep-blue theme
-│   └── usyd        # a USYD-inspired colour theme template for slides └── style
+│   └── usyd        # a USYD-inspired colour theme template for slides
-    └── usyd        # common colour and font theme used by USYD-inspired templates
 ```

 ## How to use